tapgiants/auth/README.md

 #### Arguments

-**AuthComponent**: React.Component - The cache argument is provided by Apollo.
+**AuthComponent**: React.Component - The component that will be rendered if the authentication is successful.

 **onLoginFailed**: Function - A callback function.
-It is executed when AuthService.loggedIn returns false.
+It is called when `AuthService.loggedIn` returns `false`.

 ### withAuth example
 ```jsx